Lore Segal

-Lore Segal (born March 9, 1928), née Lore Groszmann, is an American novelist, translator, teacher, short story writer, and author of children's books.
-Her novel Shakespeare's Kitchen was a finalist for the Pulitzer Prize in 2008.
+Lore Vailer Segal (née Groszmann; March 8, 1928 – October 7, 2024) was an Austrian-American novelist, translator, teacher, short story writer, and author of children's books.
+She was the author of five novels, and was known for her autobiographical fiction, drawing on her life as an Austrian Jewish refugee who fled to the United Kingdom as a child, growing up in England before settling in the United States.
+Her fourth novel, Shakespeare's Kitchen, was a finalist for the Pulitzer Prize in 2008.

 Early life

-An only child, Segal was born in Vienna, Austria, into a middle-class Jewish family.
-Her father was a chief bank accountant and her mother was a housewife.
+An only child, Lore Vailer Groszmann was born on March 8, 1928, in Vienna, Austria, into a middle-class Jewish family.
+Her father, Ignatz, was a chief bank accountant and her mother, Franziska was a housewife.

-When Hitler annexed Austria in 1938, Segal's father found himself jobless and threatened.
-He listed the family on the American immigration quota, and in December that year Lore Segal joined other Jewish children on the first wave of the Kindertransport rescue mission, seeking safety in England."
+When Hitler annexed Austria in 1938, Groszmann's father found himself jobless and threatened.
+He listed the family on the American immigration quota, and in December that year Lore Segal joined other Jewish children on the first wave of the Kindertransport rescue mission, seeking safety in England.

 While with her English foster parents, she found a purple notebook and started writing, filling its 36 pages with German prose.
 It was the beginning of a novel she would eventually write in English, Other People's Houses.

 On her eleventh birthday, her parents arrived in England on a domestic servants visa.
-Despite his refugee status, Lore Segal's father was labeled a German-speaking alien and interned on the Isle of Man, where he suffered a series of strokes.
+Despite his refugee status, Ignatz Groszmann was labeled a German-speaking alien and interned on the Isle of Man, where he suffered a series of strokes.
 He died a few days before the war ended.
-Lore Segal then moved to London with her mother, where she would attend the Bedford College for Women at the University of London on a scholarship.
-She graduated in 1948 with an honors degree in English literature.
+Lore Groszmann and her mother then moved to London, where she attended the Bedford College for Women at the University of London on a scholarship.
+She graduated in 1948 with an honours degree in English literature.

-In 1951, after spending three years in the Dominican Republic with her mother, waiting for their US entry permit to arrive, they moved to Washington Heights, New York City, where they shared a two-room apartment with Lore Segal, her grandmother and uncle.
+In 1951, after spending three years in the Dominican Republic with her mother, waiting for their US entry permit to arrive, they moved to Washington Heights, New York City, where they shared a two-room apartment with her grandmother and uncle.

+In 1961, she married David Segal, an editor at Knopf.

 Career

 Between 1968 and 1996, Segal taught writing at Columbia University's School of the Arts, Princeton, Bennington College, Sarah Lawrence, the University of Illinois at Chicago, and Ohio State University, from which she retired in 1996.
-She currently teaches at 92 Y.
+She later taught at 92 Y.

 Segal published her first novel, Other People's Houses, in 1964 to widespread acclaim.
-Collecting her refugee stories from The New Yorker and writing a few more, Segal fictionalized her experience growing up in five different English households, from the wealthy Orthodox Jewish Levines to the working-class Hoopers.
+Collecting her refugee stories from The New Yorker and writing a few more, Segal fictionalized her experience growing up in different households in England.